Kumamon

 Tap Water in Kumamoto City

-All the tap water in Kumamoto City comes from underground sources.
-It is so clean that it needs no sterilization with chlorinates.
-Therefore, Kumamoto water is very tasty and rich in minerals.
+All tap water in Kumamoto City is sourced from underground aquifers.
+It is so pure that it requires no sterilization with chlorine, resulting in a fresh, natural taste.
+The water is also known for being rich in minerals.